 Other participants: £250 + subsistence costs (only lunch and dinner will be included, and not accommodation and breakfast)

-Fees for research students and early career researchers who apply for reduced rates, should not be paid until a place at the Research School is offered, and will be due by June 20th 2020.
+Fees for research students and early career researchers who apply for reduced registration rates, should not be paid until a place at the Research School is offered, and will be due by June 14th 2022.

-Financial Aid (towards travel costs and/or registration fees): Research students who have successfully secured a place on the Research School following the instructions above, and who would otherwise be unable to attend, can apply for financial aid.
-Application Forms for Financial Aid will be available after March 31st 2020.
-Details on the information that will be required appear here.
+Financial Aid (towards travel costs and/or registration fees): Research students who have successfully secured a place on the Research School following the instructions above, and who would otherwise be unable to attend, can apply for financial aid by filling in the appropriate section in the registration form here.